c4lliope/rfcs/021-team-credential-managers/proposal.md

 # Summary

-Move credential management configuration to the team configuration level, and allow configuring multiple credential managers for each team.
+Allow multiple credential managers to be configured, at multiple levels: globally, per-project, and per-pipeline.

 # Motivation